usamasq/AutoSolve/README.md

 # AutoSolve - Automatic Camera Tracking for Blender

 > **A personal project by Usama Bin Shahid**
-> _with ❤️ for Open Source Community from Rawalpindi, Pakistan 🇵🇰_
+> _with ❤️ for Blender Community from Rawalpindi, Pakistan 🇵🇰_

 > [!IMPORTANT] > **🧪 Research Beta** - This addon is in active development and features a **learning system** that improves tracking quality over time.
 >